-Johan Furåker’s line etching makes part of an extensive artistic research he dedicated to Countess Luisa Casati who used extravagance and excess trying to immortalize her own image.
-Casati’s efforts made her become the center of artistic life in early 20th century while she remains an important cultural icon also today.
+Johan Furåker’s line etching makes part of extensive artistic fact-finding he dedicated to Countess Luisa Casati.
+The Italian nobal woman used extravagance and excess as a way of immortalizing her own image.
+Casati’s efforts made her become the centre of artistic life in the early 20th century while she remains an important cultural icon also today.

 Johan Furåker – Untitled, 2017 – Line etching – Hahnemühle 350 gr. – 34 x 27 cm – Edition of 20

 Signed & numbered by the artist

 Printed & published by Printer’s Proof

 Price per piece € 215 incl.
 Danish VAT – Inquire